 Revenues include special assessments on District landowners for maintenance and debt service.
-Other revenue includes reimbursements from Sumter County for the District maintenance of county road right-of-ways.
-Investment earnings totaled \$269,679 in Fiscal Year 2018, a \$6,741 decrease over prior year due to a reduction in long term unrealized gains offset by an increase in the short term portfolio earnings.

-Additional information can be found in Note 2 of the Notes to Basic Financial Statements.
+Other revenue includes reimbursements from Sumter County for District maintenance of county road right-of-ways.
+Investment earnings on cash balances held during the year make the final source of revenue to the District.
+Special Assessment revenue decreased by \$3,099 in Fiscal Year 2018 compared to Fiscal Year 2017.
+The intergovernmental revenue decreased due to a prior year reimbursement from the Village Center Community Development District of \$10,200 for Management Fees.
+Investment earnings of \$291,734 marked by an increase in money market and short-term bond funds interest rates offset by a decrease in the Long-Term Investment Portfolio.
+Further information on the District's investments can be found in Note 2 of the Notes to Basic Financial Statements.